Special Educational Needs in Schools

 As many as one in five children may experience some kind of difficulty in learning at some point of their school life.

-Every school in Sandwell has a teacher, the SENCO, who is responsible for co-ordinating support for pupils with SEN in their school.
+Every school in Sandwell has a teacher, the Special Educational Needs Co-ordinator (SENCO), who is responsible for co-ordinating support for pupils with SEN in their school.

 If you are worried about your child's progress ask for a discussion with the SENCO and/or the class teacher so that you can explain your concerns and hear how the school will be able to help.